aws-samples/amazon-eks-security-immersion-day/content/5-detective-controls/guardDuty-protection-for-eks/eks-runtime/manage-agent-manually/index.en.md

 ```
 ::::

 ::alert[If you add `--preserve` option to the above `eksctl delete addon` command, in addition to Amazon EKS no longer managing the add-on, the add-on software WILL NOT removed from your cluster.
-That means, it omly deletes the EKS add-on 'aws-guardduty-agent' and preserves its resources i.e. you will see pods running in the `amazon-guardduty` namesoace]{header="Note"}
+That means, it only deletes the EKS add-on 'aws-guardduty-agent' and preserves its resources i.e. you will see pods running in the `amazon-guardduty` namesoace]{header="Note"}

 Ensure the Amazon EKS add-on `aws-guardduty-agent` is removed from the EKS Console.